AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Revenue

-In 2022, Uber’s revenue grew by 16 percent and Lyft’s by 34 percent.
-But while Lyft had a greater increase, Uber made more revenue overall by a margin of 2,717 percent.
+In the first quarter of 2024, Uber’s revenue grew by 15 percent compared to the first quarter of 2023, and Lyft’s grew by 28 percent.
+But while Lyft had a greater increase, Uber earned 693 percent more revenue overall.

-People who used Uber in 2022 spent more money on it than Lyft riders by a difference of 349 percent.
-On average, people spent $234 with Uber and only $52 with Lyft.
+People who used Uber in the first quarter of 2024 spent about 17 percent more money on the service than Lyft riders.
+On average, people spent $68 with Uber and $58 with Lyft.

-Quarter of 2022 Uber revenue per active rider Lyft revenue per active rider
+Quarter Uber revenue per active rider Lyft revenue per active rider

 Segments

 Another reason Uber dominates in terms of revenue, riders, and revenue per rider is its diversification.
 Uber doesn’t only do rideshares — it also has a delivery service, Uber Eats (which, despite its name, is more than just food delivery), as well as a freight service for commercial trucking.
-That said, mobility (ridesharing) still makes up the plurality of Uber’s business at 44 percent.
+That said, mobility (ridesharing) still makes up the largest segment of Uber’s business, at 56 percent.

 2022 Uber revenue in millions